-In 1988, notorious Hong Kong filmmaker Mou Tun-Fei shocked the world with Men Behind the Sun, a gory, near-unwatchable depiction of World War II Japanese brutality that is still considered one of the most shocking movies ever made.
+In 1988, notorious filmmaker Mou Tun-Fei shocked the world with Men Behind the Sun, a gory, near-unwatchable mock documentary of World War II Japanese brutality that is still considered one of the most shocking movies ever made.

 3. Dangerous Encounters of the First Kind (第一類型危險, Dai Yat Hou Yeng Ngai Him)

-Grim and chock-full of fiery political criticism, Dangerous Encounters of the First Kind tells the nihilistic story of three youths with the nasty, nasty past time of making bombs.
+Grim and chock-full of fiery but thoughtful political criticism, Dangerous Encounters of the First Kind tells the grim story of three nihilistic youths with the nasty, nasty past time of making bombs.
 Their explosive hobby soon sees them entangled with a gang of international criminals, the outcome of which, as you can guess, doesn’t go well for any of the young men.

-Heavily censored by the British colonial government before cinematic release, the movie was subsequently a financial failure although it achieved cult status with certain circles of movie lovers.
+Heavily censored by the British colonial government before cinematic release, the movie was a financial failure, though it achieved cult status with certain circles of film lovers.
 If you intend to give this audacious production a try, be warned.
 Tsui Hark controversially included scenes of animal abuse.
-A mid-movie sequence in the director’s cut also chillingly mirrors terrorist events of recent years.
+A mid-story sequence in the director’s cut also chillingly mirrors terrorist events of recent years.

 4. Centipede Horror (蜈蚣咒, Wu Gong Chow)

-Creepy crawlies have long been a staple in horror movies.
-In this 1982 flick, the film debut of Hong Kong 80s TV heartthrob Michael Miu, centipedes take center stage as the instrument of murder for a black magician.
-Victims are infested with the many-legged beasties before dying from poisoning, or used as scapegoats for other killings.
+Creepy crawlies have long been a staple in Cantonese horror films.
+In this 1982 film debut of Hong Kong 80s TV heartthrob Michael Miu, centipedes take center stage as the instruments of murder for a black magician.
+As in, victims are infested with the many-legged beasties before dying from poisoning.
+Or they are mind-controlled and used as scapegoats for other killings.

 5. Devil Fetus (魔胎, Mo Toi)

-Thanks to the antics of a certain pea soup spewing little girl in the 70s, demonic possession forever became a cherished trope in horror filmmaking.
-In the 80s, empowered by rising regional demand and better technology, a slew of such movies was produced in Hong Kong, the end products ranging from the ludicrous to the ghastly.
+Thanks to the antics of a certain pea soup spewing little girl in the 70s, demonic possession forever became a cherished trope in cinematic horror.
+In the 80s, empowered by rising regional demand and better technology, a slew of such Category III horror films was made in Hong Kong.
+The end products range from the ludicrous to the downright ghastly.